Jhyde927/Marooned/README.md

 # Marooned
 ![Game Screenshot](assets/screenshots/dungeon1.png)

 **Marooned** is a 3D first person adventure game set in the 1700s pirate era on a island full of dinosaurs.
-Below the islands are dungeons crawling with skeletons, and worse.
+Below the islands are dungeons crawling with skeletons, spiders, and worse.
 Armed with only a rusty sword and your trusty blunderbuss, make your way through the dungeons to fight the boss at the end of the demo.

 ### Table of Contents
 - [Features](#features)